-B.C. is the most western province in Canada and the third-largest.

 -The Northwest Coast Native peoples live in B.C.

--People came from Britain, Western Europe, East and Southeast Asia, Bangladesh, and Pakistan.
+-People came from Britain, Western Europe, East and Southeast Asia,

 -B.C. has the largest Chinese community in Canada.